New Zealand police probe ordered over 'teen rape club'

 Prime Minister John Key criticised police handling of the case, describing it as "disappointing", and "frankly, not good enough".

 "This is a very serious issue.
-Parents around New Zealand will want to know that in the event their daughters make a complaint to police it's taken seriously, and actually, we're entitled to know all of the facts up front," he said.'No evidence'
+Parents around New Zealand will want to know that in the event their daughters make a complaint to police it's taken seriously, and actually, we're entitled to know all of the facts up front," he said.